euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    A linear dataset for an acquisition having 3 colours where the pointer to a tile and a plane are shown. :label:`linear-dataset`

-On can argue this approach is not natural, but if we encapsulate the slice computation in an virtual slide API then we have an efficient way to store and retrieve our data.
-A better approach would be to have a direct access to the chunks, but the HDF5 API does not give a such facility.
+One can argue this approach is not natural, but if we encapsulate the slice computation in a virtual slide API then we have an efficient way to store and retrieve our data.
+A better approach would be to have a direct access to the chunks, but the HDF5 API does not give such facility.
 Thus if we do not want to rewrite the library, the hyperslab mechanism is a solution.
 However if we dislike this packing method, we can still use the following dataset layout :math:`(R,C,N_w,H,W)` with this chunk layout :math:`(1,1,1,H,W)`, where the slicing is more natural.
 Anyway the right approach is to test